If you intend to marry in Scotland you can have either a civil or a religious/belief marriage:

 - Passports (if applicable)

-- proof of place of residence (utility bill no older than 3 months, bank statement no older than 1 month, most recent council tax bill or valid UK Driving License)
+- proof of place of residence (utility bill no older than three months, bank statement no older than one month, most recent council tax bill or valid UK Driving License)

 An appointment should be made with the registrar to hand in Marriage Notice forms.
 This can be done in person or someone can do it on your behalf.
 Please see our contact details below.